Table of Contents

 The graphs on the last column in the dashboard catch her eye.
 The graphs provide data from SNMP polling, done from the Branch 50 Agent to the Branch 50 SD-WAN Firewall showing CPU and bandwidth usage on both WAN ports.

-An increase in bandwidth usage on WAN port 1 and high CPU is usage happening simultaneously with each packet loss episode.
+An increase in bandwidth usage on WAN port 1 and high CPU is usage happening simultaneously with each packet loss test.

 P.S.
 Monitoring network equipment and devices is done using Obkio’s Network Device Monitoring feature.